North East Fife (UK Parliament constituency): Boundaries

+As a result of the boundary review, Kennoway, Windygates and rest of Leven were transferred from Glenrothes (renamed Glenrothes and Mid Fife).

 North East Fife constituency is in the region of Fife in Scotland.
 Fife has the River Tay on its northern coast, and the Firth of Forth to the south.
 The famous golf and university town of St Andrews is the major settlement in the seat.
-Others include Cupar, Newport-on-Tay, Newburgh, Auchtermuchty, and Anstruther.
+Others include Cupar, Leuchars, Newport-on-Tay, Newburgh, Auchtermuchty, Anstruther and Leven.